Rotron/date.it/readme.md

 ## Specifications

-+Laravel for the back-end
++ Laravel for the back-end
-+Materialize for the styling
++ Materialize for the styling
-+A dash of JQuery
++ A dash of JQuery
-+Google Maps API
++ Google Maps API

 ## How to use it